 While that screenshot is telling, it is also fairly simple.
 By that I mean that it’s a pretty common phrase that you’ll find anywhere.
 Remember how I said Clozemaster gets super colloquial?
 That’s where Clozemaster really shines.

 Honestly, at first glance, I didn’t know the answer to this!
 That was super weird to me, but also a really nice challenge!
 It’s not like this was a super advanced grammatical concept or asked for some weird vocabulary.
 It was just colloquial.

 And then, at the end of all that, you’ll level up with a sweet gif.
 I’m a fan!

 Like I said, I was pretty overwhelmed by the Clozemaster dashboard.
-I hoped that switching to mobile would calm that down a little bit.
-There’s much less real estate on a mobile app than there is on a desktop computer, and I wanted to check out the app anyways.
+I hoped that switching to the Clozemaster app would calm that down a little bit.
+There’s much less real estate on a mobile app than there is on a desktop computer, and I wanted to check out the Clozemaster app anyways.

 Turns out I had the right idea!

-On mobile, Clozemaster is much cleaner and easier to operate.
+The Clozemaster app is much cleaner and easier to operate than desktop is.
 I got to enjoy some new Spanish vocabulary that I couldn’t predict (which is weird for me!), without the overwhelm of desktop.

 These questions were all great and I had a lot of fun learning words that in all my years of studying/reading/immersing in Spanish, I had honestly never seen!

 I’m not sure…am I just supposed to ignore this?
 Despite the fact that this is clearly some kind of passage from a text, this hardly seems the place for such an overtly religious connotation.
 I was kind of taken aback by this, and still am, to be honest.